 Keira can most often be found on 4th floor offering baked goods to both students and faculty alike.

 Zac Broken Rope, English

-Zac joined SWS in 2019 as the newest (and youngest) addition to the faculty.
-In addition to his two SWS English courses, Zac teaches two mainstream English classes and co-leads the schoolwide Advisory program.
+Zac joined SWS in 2019 as the newest (and youngest) addition to the faculty, a title he has since lost to Syndey.
+In addition to his two SWS English courses, Zac serves as the liason to the Brookline High School Innovation Fund and helps with SWS programmatic planning.
 In designing his SWS classes, Zac is most interested in exploring topics of race, gender, and sexual orientation.
 His favorite part of teaching is SWS is the ability to see students grow over the course of multiple years in the program.